rubensworks/article-privacy-decentralized/content/framework.md

 Based on the use case scenario presented in [](#use-case), we assume that multiple data pods exist, each potentially containing multiple privacy-constrained files.
 If clients want to read the contents of these files, they have to authenticate themselves to the respective data pod servers.
-Depending on each file's access control policy, the client may be authorised to read the full file contents or parts of it.
+Depending on each file's access control policy, the client may be authorised to read the full file contents, parts of it, or not at all.

 Since realistic decentralised environments could easily contain hundreds or thousands of files, it would be inefficient for the client to query each of them.